pranav-P92/AWS-SAA/README.md

 **Why Do We Use It?**

-- 🌎 Licensing restrictions (e.g., movies allowed only in India)
+- Licensing restrictions (e.g., movies allowed only in India)
-- ⚖ Legal compliance
+- Region-specific content delivery
-- 🔐 Security reasons
+- Legal compliance
-- 🎯 Region-specific content delivery
+- Security reasons

 **How It Works (Simple Flow)**